ariacnx/ariacnx/README.md

 - AI agents & skills — making AI actually useful for real-life workflows
 - health tech — accessible tools, not medical jargon
 - creative coding — if it doesn't spark joy, why build it?
-- 湾区活动 — you'll find me at hackathons and builder meetups around the Bay
+- openclaw events — you'll find me at hackathons and builder meetups around the Bay

 ---